ellekasai/shiori/README.md

 * `_sass/custom-bootstrap-variables.scss`: Change Bootstrap variables ([documentation](http://getbootstrap.com/customize)).
 * `_sass/custom-scss.scss`: Add your own custom CSS.

+### Category Pages

+If you want to make category pages, you must manually push the generated `_site` directory to GitHub.
+If you're still okay with that, [@alextsui05](https://github.com/alextsui05) made an [excellent demo and tutorial for category pages](http://alextsui05.github.io/shiori/categories-in-shiori/).
+You can see his code on [this pull request](https://github.com/ellekasai/shiori/pulls).

 ## :ribbon: Author :ribbon:

 #### Elle Kasai